 The Master of Arts (AM) degree is not a prerequisite for the PhD but may be obtained by students on their way to a PhD.
 The formal requirements for the continuing AM degree are a minimum academic residence of one year and eight four-credit courses in mathematics at the 100 or 200 level, with at least four at the 200 level, and candidates must pass the language examination.

 Applicants are accepted into the PhD program only; the department does not offer a terminal AM degree in mathematics.

 The Remaining Years

-The degree of doctor of philosophy is awarded to students who have demonstrated their mastery of the basic techniques of mathematics and their ability to do independent research.
+The doctor of philosophy (PhD) is awarded to students who have demonstrated their mastery of the basic techniques of mathematics and their ability to do independent research.
 The former is tested in the qualifying examination, the latter in the dissertation.
 The dissertation, however, is the more important of the two.